kashyrskyy/cs162-kanban/README.md

 2. **Add a new task**: you can add a new task to your "To Do" section, which you can move up to "Doing" and "Done" Sections.

 3. **Move the tasks**: Any task can be deleted (or "erased", as this is a kind of board!).
-All tasks can be moved to a different priority, a level up (with the lowest level being "To Do" -> then moving to "Doing, and -> "Done".
+All tasks can be moved to a different priority, a level up (with the lowest level being "To Do" -> then moving to "Doing, and -> "Done").

 ## Initial Installation
 Please run the code commands below in the Terminal of your code reader (e.g. Visual Studio Code) to get started.